 Check your genetic data for rs10166942 (23andMe v4, v5; AncestryDNA):

-If you carry the SI genetic variant that increases the risk of IBS-D, cutting down on the consumption of starches and sucrose is an obvious first step.
-If you don’t want to cut out carbs altogether, try spacing out your starch/sugar consumption throughout the day.
+If you carry the SI genetic variant that increases the risk of IBS-D, reducing the consumption of starches and sucrose is an obvious first step.
+If you don’t want to eliminate carbs, try spacing out your starch/sugar consumption throughout the day.
 Don’t overwhelm your intestines with a big meal of starches and sugars.
-In particular, researchers found that limiting starches, which are converted to maltose, was important.[ref]
+In particular, researchers found that limiting starches that are converted to maltose is important.[ref]

-There are digestive enzymes available that contain sucrase and maltase.
-Klaire Labs Vital-Zymes contains both sucrase and maltase and is available on Amazon.
+There are digestive enzyme supplements available that contain sucrase and maltase.